 This correlational study was conducted to explore the relationship between work autonomy and teachers' performances at secondary level in Mirpur city of Azad Jammu and Kashmir.
 The findings suggest a moderate level of work autonomy among teachers, with respondents generally expressing a degree of freedom in selecting work methods and procedures, though with variations across different aspects of their job tasks.
-Additionally, teachers perceive significant control over the scheduling and sequencing of their work indicating their activities, ability determine when and how tasks are carried out.
-Furthermore, there is a moderate level of autonomy in selecting work methods, with varying degrees of freedom reported by positive respondents. significant correlation is observed between work autonomy and teachers' performances, indicating a direct relationship between work autonomy and teacher performance.
-This relationship highlights the critical role of autonomy in enhancing teacher effectiveness.
-The findings emphasize the importance of fostering autonomy in educational environments improve teacher to performance and ultimately enhance educational outcomes.
+Additionally, teachers perceive significant control over the scheduling and sequencing of their work activities, indicating their ability to determine when and how tasks are carried out.
+Furthermore, there is a moderate level of autonomy in selecting work methods, with varying degrees of freedom reported by respondents.
+A significant positive correlation is observed between work autonomy and teachers' performances, indicating a direct relationship between work autonomy and teacher performance.
+This relationship highlights the critical role of autonomy in enhancing teacher The findings emphasize the effectiveness. importance of fostering autonomy in educational environments to improve teacher performance and ultimately enhance educational outcomes.